Welcome to another article where I’m going to share with you the 11 best apps for real estate agents.

 Calendly is both web-based and an app.
 You can go to www.calendly.com, and sign up for an account.
 You hook it up to whatever calendar program that you use, whether it’s Google calendars, Outlook, Apple, or another option.

 Calendly integrates with just about every calendar scheduling tool that I know.
 As long as you’re keeping your calendar organized and inputting the events that you have going on throughout the day, Calendly will show what times you’re available.
 It can also send you push notifications to let you know when you have upcoming appointments for that day.

 Clients will only be able to select the times that you have allotted.
 You can put all sorts of different criteria in there.
 For instance, if you need to have an hour available before and after they make an appointment for drive time, etc.

 2. Realtors Property Resource (RPR)

 I love RPR, especially the mobile app.
-It makes doing quick CMAs if you’re out in the field, super simple.
-We always get asked the same question in the field, “What is this property worth,” and there’s no possible way a real estate agent can know all of the values all the time.
+It makes doing quick CMAs super simple whenever you’re out in your real estate market.
+We always get asked the same questions by potential buyers in the field, “What is this property worth,” and there’s no possible way a real estate agent can know all of the values all the time.
 Until RPR, that is.

 I share with them RPR is an automated valuation, sometimes they’re pretty close, sometimes it’s off.